CSUFVincent/CSUFVincent.github.io/index.md

 * Lab 7

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 7, part 2 was a favorite because I had created a BlackJack game before in python however C++ was a different langauge.
+My code in python was very messy and didn't have the different files that we had today.
+It was quite fun to code and work though the errors that I had received.

 * Lab 1

     Lab 1, was one of my favorite labs becuase it was putting the subjects